Best performance and graphics settings for Battlefield V

 ADS Field of View: Off.

-Adds lag in some cases when you switch to ADS.
+This adds lag in some cases when you switch to ADS.
 Better to turn it off. especially if you want quick kills.

 Motion Blur: 0%.